Guidelines for students under 18

 Changing your homestay or local carer

-If you're under 18 and would like to change your accommodation, you must get written permission from your parents and approval from an International Student Adviser before you move – otherwise your enrolment with Deakin University might be terminated.
-Once approval is granted, Deakin will then notify Department of Home Affairs about any changes and whether or not it approves.
+If you are under 18 and would like to change your accommodation, you must get written permission from your parents and approval from an International Student Support Officer before you move – otherwise your enrolment with Deakin University might be terminated.
+Once approval is granted, Deakin will then notify the Department of Home Affairs about any changes and whether or not it has approved your move.

 Your safety and who to contact in an emergency